JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 {id="kotlin-standard-library"}

-Since Kotlin 1.4, a dependency on the standard library _stdlib_ is added automatically ([API Docs](https://kotlinlang.org/api/latest/jvm/stdlib/)).
+Starting with Kotlin 1.4, a dependency on the standard library _stdlib_ is added automatically ([API Docs](https://kotlinlang.org/api/latest/jvm/stdlib/)).
 In nearly all cases, it is _not necessary_ to include it in the plugin distribution as the platform already bundles it.

 To opt out, add this line in <path>gradle.properties</path>: